GuelphCodingCommunity/policy/src/constitution.md

 # Constitutional Review

 The Constitution (this document) shall be reviewed by the President in advance of any time the club needs to be accredited.
-All proposed changes to the club Constitution shall be brought before the Club Executive for review, with a vote to pass by a majority vote.
+All proposed changes to the club Constitution shall be brought before the Club Executive for review.
+Changes shall be passed by simple majority within the executive, with a quorum of at least 2/3 of the filled Executive body.

 # Policy Review